fbunc/4D_flower/README.md

-Take this as art co-created by the growing math/science educational community:
+Co-created by the growing math/science educational community:

 Just one spaghetti-observer...